jeremynoesen/BoneBot/README.md

     - `BB_ID`: ID of user sending command
     - `BB_AVATAR`: Avatar URL of the command author
     - `BB_FILE`: URL of the first file attachment in the message
+    - `BB_EMBED`: URL of the first image in the first embed in the message
     - `BB_MENTION_USER`: Name of last pinged user in the message
     - `BB_MENTION_ID`: ID of last pinged user
     - `BB_MENTION_AVATAR`: Avatar URL of the last pinged user